6Asahi9/MLNotes/README.md

 3. [StatQuest with Josh Starmer](https://www.youtube.com/@statquest)

-(In many examples, i have used the name "miya" which is refressing to my cat)
+(In many examples, i have used the name "miya" which is referring to my cat)